 See more and save with our discount package!

 3+ Film Package – Minimum of 3 films required.
-Tickets just $8 Members / $9 Students & Seniors / $11 General Public.
-Note: the 3+ Film Package does not include special events in this series.
+Tickets just $9 Members / $10 Students & Seniors / $12 General Public.

-All Access Pass – See everything in the series for just $99!
+All Access Pass – See everything in the festival for $110!

 Note: Member complimentary tickets can be used for this series.

 Not a member?
 Take advantage of discounted tickets, early access periods, complimentary offers year-round, and more by becoming one today!
 Join here.

 MoviePass is accepted at the Film Society of Lincoln Center for regularly-priced films and series.
 Admission is not guaranteed.
 For app-related customer support, contact MoviePass.